KK201431873/cis1200-hw-9/README.txt

 mean iterating over columns or rows and accounting for 0 or max index edge cases, which could also result in a lot of if-statements and redundant code.
-I ultimately settled on an algorithm that treats the given MoveDirection as a vector, finds an orthogonal vector for iterating over lines, goes to the farthest element in each line, and merging tiles backwards (i.e. in the negative MoveDirection vector direction).
+I ultimately settled on an algorithm that treats the given MoveDirection as a vector, finds an orthogonal vector for iterating over lines, goes to the farthest element in each line, and merges tiles backwards (i.e. in the negative MoveDirection vector direction).
 It took quite a bit of debugging to get right, but it ultimately led to elegant code.